Firearm Safety

 Prevention

-Reducing firearm-related injuries require comprehensive prevention strategies.
-Best practices include:
+• Reducing firearm-related injuries require comprehensive prevention strategies.
+Best practices include2:

 • Safe storage: Firearms should be locked and unloaded, with ammunition locked separately, and out of reach of children.

-• Means reduction: Remove firearms from the home if the child is experiencing a mental health problem or life crisis.
+• Lethal means reduction: Remove firearms from the home if the child or adolescent is experiencing a mental health problem or life crisis.

-• Clinician screening: Increase firearm safety screening to caregivers of children for the presence of a firearm in the home and educate them around firearm safety.
+• Clinician screening: Increase firearm safety screening among caregivers of children and adolescents for the presence of a firearm in the home and educate them around firearm safety.

 Image